isc-projects/stork/changelog_unreleased/1715-add-limited-bind9-configuration-parsing.md

 [build] slawek

-    Upgraded the Kea version in the demo and updated the links to the hook sections in Kea ARM to be compatible with the new hook layout introduced in Kea 2.7.5.
+    Upgraded the Kea version in the demo.
     (Gitlab #1715)